Jack McConnell: Dewar government

-He was appointed immediately by Donald Dewar, the then First Minister, to the post of Minister of Finance.
-As Finance Minister one of his primary jobs was to establish the budgeting procedures for the new Scottish government, which included consulting the public on budget priorities.
-As Minister responsible for External Relations he established Concordats with the UK Government and opened Scotland House in Brussels.

 McConnell was elected an MSP in the first Scottish Parliament elections in 1999.
 He was appointed Minister for Finance in the new Scottish Executive by then First Minister Donald Dewar.
 One of his first moves as Finance Minister was to establish the budgeting procedures for the new Scottish Executive, including publishing a consultation document asking the public and MSPs how the budget should be spent.
 His department also passed the Public Finance and Accountability (Scotland) Act 2000 through Parliament, which set out the finance and auditing procedures of the Executive.
+One of his primary jobs was to establish the budgeting procedures for the new Scottish government, which included consulting the public on budget priorities.
+As Minister responsible for External Relations he established Concordats with the UK Government and opened Scotland House in Brussels.

 McLeish government

 On 11 October 2000, Dewar died of a brain haemorrhage.
 After the Labour leadership intervened to stop the Enterprise Minister Henry McLeish being appointed Dewar's successor without a vote, McConnell stood in the leadership contest.
 The election was held on Saturday 21 October, only 72 hours after Dewar's funeral, and the surprise result saw McConnell defeated with 36 votes to McLeish's 44 votes.

 McLeish appointed him Minister for Education, Europe and External Affairs.
 Some analysts considered this post to be a "poisoned chalice", as he would be required to resolve both a crisis in the Scottish Qualifications Authority over exam marking, and pay disputes with the teaching unions.